 Carry enough water and food

 For a day out in the mountains you will need about 2l of water.
-Luckily the water from our streams is drinkable in most cases, so restock whenever you come across one.
+3l if you are a great sweater.
+Luckily the water from our mountain streams is drinkable in most cases, so restock whenever you come across one.
 Carry enough food to sustain you for 12 hours.

 Carry a fully charged cellphone with the number for Metro Control (021 937 0300)